 The book is focused more on the Gamache character but the author also does a good job in portraying the attitude and character of the Three Pine residents.
 The stories are well-written and easy to follow.
 Gamache is portrayed as a hurt and haunted man.
 The full reason for this is revealed slowly over the course of the book in the main body of one of the stories.
 The reader doesn’t need full knowledge of previous Gamache novels and the book can be read as a stand alone piece.
 There are several inconsistencies especially towards the end of the book; however they can be forgiven as the beautiful language, psychological richness and good character development totally offset them.

-I think this is a good and enjoyable read for the readers who like cozy mysteries and I give it 3.5 out of 5 stars.
+This is a good and enjoyable read for the readers who like cozy mysteries.

 Like Books By Louise Penny?
 Check out other titles by this author.